bitcoin-dot-org/Bitcoin.org/en/full-node.md

     C:\Program Files\Bitcoin\daemon\bitcoind

-Bitcoin Core daemon should start and print a message that Bitcoin Core is starting.
+Bitcoin Core daemon should start.
 To interact with Bitcoin Core daemon, you will use the command `bitcoin-cli` (Bitcoin command line interface).
 If you installed Bitcoin Core into the default location, type the following at the command prompt to see whether it works:

     C:\Program Files\Bitcoin\daemon\bitcoin-cli getblockchaininfo